-- Electricity Industry Act 2004 (Electricity Act), which governs the operation and regulation of electricity generation, transmission, distribution, retail and integrated regional licences; - Energy Coordination Act 1994 (Gas Act), which governs the operation and regulation of gas distribution and gas trading licences; and - Water Services Licensing Act 1995 (Water Act) Water Services Act 2012 (Water Act) which governs the operation and regulation of water supply, sewerage, irrigation and drainage licences.
+- Electricity Industry Act 2004 (Electricity Act), which governs the operation and regulation of electricity generation, transmission, distribution, retail and integrated regional licences; - Energy Coordination Act 1994 (Gas Act), which governs the operation and regulation of gas distribution and gas trading licences; and - Water Services Act 2012 (Water Act) which governs the operation and regulation of water supply, sewerage, irrigation and drainage licences.

-With reference to the Authority's In carrying out its licensing-functions, the ERA is required to have regard to the matters in -section 26(1) of the ERA Act-requires that the Authority have regard to:
+In carrying out its functions, the ERA is required to have regard to the matters in section 26(1) of the ERA Act:

-- promoting regulatory outcomes that are in the public interest; - the long-term interests of consumers in relation to the price, quality and reliability of goods and services provided in relevant markets; - · encouraging investment in relevant markets; - the legitimate business interests of investors and service providers in relevant markets; - · promoting competitive and fair market conduct; - preventing abuse of monopoly or market power; and - promoting transparent decision-making processes that involve public consultation.
+- promoting regulatory outcomes that are in the public interest; - the long-term interests of consumers in relation to the price, quality and reliability of goods and services provided in relevant markets; - encouraging investment in relevant markets; - the legitimate business interests of investors and service providers in relevant markets; - promoting competitive and fair market conduct; - · preventing abuse of monopoly or market power; and - promoting transparent decision-making processes that involve public consultation.